nrvcf/nrvcf.github.io/ministries/missions/index.md

 We see God's people asking in verse 1 that would bless them, not for their own sake, but so that they would be able to make His way and salvation known in these ways.

-We at Ekklesia pray in the same manner- that God will bless us so that we can be a blessing to the nations by spreading the glory of His name.
+We at New River Valley Christian Fellowship pray in the same manner- that God will bless us so that we can be a blessing to the nations by spreading the glory of His name.